richardgaywood/paydata.org/content/archive/matrix_backport/introduction.md

     *   To be a 100% complete ruleset.
 I am not a professional RPG writer, so I’m not aiming to produce content that anyone would/should pay for.
 I’m going to attempt to cover 80% of the stuff and hope GMs can fill in the remaining 20% at their table.
 That said, if you notice any glaring holes, please tell me!
 *   **Todo**: technomancers.
 There are none at our table, and never have been, so I haven’t looked at their rules yet.
 If you’d like to help out, please get in touch.

+## Overview of the changes

+I will ignore here the wider changes to SR6e that the decker rules fall into line with, eg. attack-rating-vs-defence-rating, Edge, and so forth.
+I’m concentrating on Matrix rules.

+*   **Decker action economy is simplified:** mostly by making deckers able to do more with a single action and single test then they could in SR5e, where they'd often have to roll to get marks then roll again to achieve goals.
+This could be particularly difficult during combat, where the decker might target one opponent to get marks against, only for that opponent to be killed by other team-mates before the decker could exploit the marks.
+    *   **Hack on the Fly:** this is the stealth-orientated method for deckers to get access to things they shouldn't.
+In 6e, it is replaced by two separate actions: Probe[^2], which is slow but establishes backdoors, and can be done hours ahead of time.
+And then Backdoor Entry[^3], which exploits weaknesses found earlier by Probe to give the decker access as they need it during the run.
+[See more here]({{< relref "rules.md#sleaze-attacks-probe--backdoor-entry" >}}).
+	*   In SR6e, **Spoof Command** can be used by a decker to send a single command to a device _without_ first getting any marks/access levels on anything.
+In SR5e, the decker would first need a mark on a device that can control the target device to do this.
+Again, this gives deckers more ability to be useful in the field and react to dynamic situations.
+[See more here]({{< relref "rules.md#spoof-command" >}}).
+*   **Marks have been replaced by Access Levels**, which helps reduce book-keeping slightly.
+There are fewer access levels than there were mark levels, and they’re easier to remember.
+[See more here]({{< relref "rules.md##marks-change-to-access-levels" >}}).
+*   **Overwatch Score (OS) accumulation is different**.
+Instead of getting 2d6 every 15 minutes, as happens in 5e, in 6e the decker accumulates OS as they remain connected to compromised systems or [See more here]({{< relref "rules.md#overwatch-god-convergence" >}}).
+*   **Matrix damage gives penalties to dice pools** just like physical and stun damage; ie -1 per 3 boxes.
+This makes Data Spike deckers more dangerous, as even if they don’t do enough damage to take a device offline, they can still damage it.
+[See more here]({{< relref "rules.md#matrix-damage--repair-dumpshock" >}}).
+*   **Grids**: in SR6e, grids no longer have any mechanical effect.
+They are kept only as cosmetic fluff.
+Every host/device is equally accessible on every grid.
+Players never need to hop grids to get to targets[^4].

 ## A note about the document structure

 This section is very long, but you don't need to read most of it.